Delivery is £9.90 or free over £50 for all orders within the UK and the Channel Islands.

 How large are your plants?

-We supply young but established plants in small pots; we do not sell plugs.
-To give an idea, they are approximately the size of the smallest size plant you would buy in a garden centre.
-The average plant we sell is about about one year old (fast-growing plants are around six months old when we sell them, and slow-growing plants around two to two and a half years old).
+We supply young but established plants in pots; we do not sell plugs.
+To give an idea, they are approximately the size of the smaller potted plants that you would buy in a garden centre.
+The average plant we sell is about about one year old (fast-growing plants are around six months old when we sell them, and slow-growing plants around two years old).

 I asked to be told when a plant was back in stock.
 I can see it's in stock but I haven't been notified?